spiral/docs/orm/loading.md

 WHERE `user`.`name` != ''
 ```

-> Since there is multiple tables involved, ORM will generate all needed table aliases.
+> Since there is multiple tables involved, ORM will generate all needed table and column aliases to prevent possible collision.

 You are able to include any declared relations into your statement except polymorphic relations (you are still can use inversed polymorphic relations), for example we can try to find Users who has Profile and at least one published post: